gonzo-engineering/soli/app/src/lib/static-pages/terms-of-service.md

 By using Soli, you agree to the following:

-### 1. Artist Rights
+### 1. Artist rights

 Artists retain full ownership of the music they upload.
 Soli doesn’t claim any rights to your content beyond what’s needed to stream it on the platform.

-### 2. Respect the Network
+### 2. Respect the network

 Soli is a space for artists and listeners to connect directly.
 Don’t upload anything you don’t have the right to share, and don’t use Soli to spam, harass, or harm others.

-### 3. Tokens & Credits
+### 3. Tokens

-When you top up your balance, you receive streaming credits ("tokens").
+When you top up your balance, you receive streaming tokens.
 These are for use on Soli only, have no monetary value outside the platform, and are non-transferable and non-refundable.

-### 4. Payments to Artists
+### 4. Payments to artists

 Each time you stream a track, part of your token balance goes directly to the artist.
 Our payout system is transparent and explained [here](/remuneration).

-### 5. Platform Access
+### 5. Platform access

 We do our best to keep Soli running, but we can’t guarantee uninterrupted service.
 We reserve the right to suspend or remove accounts that violate these terms.

-### 6. Changes to this Agreement
+### 6. Changes to this agreement

 We may update these terms occasionally.
 When we do, we’ll let you know clearly and ahead of time.